x

 City and county officials met Tuesday to reveal the plan they are implementing for Election Day — and the days to follow — to prepare for any violence and unrest.

-PORTLAND, Ore. — Ahead of Election Day, Portland’s Unified Command shared their preparedness plan for potential civil unrest that could come following the election.
+PORTLAND, Ore. — Ahead of Election Day, Portland’s Unified Command shared its preparedness plan for potential civil unrest that could come following the election.

-Authorities said Tuesday that they will be having all-hands-on deck, starting next week and in the days and potentially weeks to follow.
-Portland Police Bureau Chief Bob Day said there will be no time off for officers next week, and they will be working 12-hour days.
+Authorities said Tuesday that they will have all hands on deck starting next week and in the days and potentially weeks to follow.
+Portland Police Bureau Chief Bob Day said there will be no time off for officers next week, and they will work 12-hour days.

 This followed state and local officials signing a letter, urging for peace following the election.